 - All customers are required to remove materials from their own vehicles.
 It is NOT the responsibility of the City of Launceston employees to remove these materials

-Click here to see our list of waste facility fees and contact us if you have any other questions.
+- To view our list of waste facility fees, please contact us if you need additional information

 For all chemical waste disposal enquiries please contact Cleanaway on 13 13 39, alternatively contact the NTWMG to find out when their next household hazardous waste drop will be www.rethinkwaste.com.au

 Asbestos is a mineral often found in building material that can be extremely harmful to people's health and should be dealt with safely.